notLeoHirano/mbta-etl/README.md

 # MBTA Vehicles ETL Pipeline

-A simple ETL (Extract-Transform-Load) pipeline that ingests real-time vehicle data from the MBTA API and stores it in SQLite for querying and analysis.
+A simple ETL pipeline that ingests real-time vehicle data from the MBTA API and stores it in SQLite for querying and analysis.

 ## Features